 Our primary needs for cash are for exploration, development and acquisition of oil and natural gas properties and payment of interest on outstanding indebtedness.
-During 2013, our acreage and development expenditures included approximately \$389.5 million of drilling, completion and capitalized workover costs, \$1.8 million related to asset retirement obligations, \$3.3 million of capitalized internal costs and \$6.0 million of capitalized interest.
-Also in 2013, approximately \$38.5 million was expended on acreage and other expenditures in the Williston Basin.
-Our 2013 capital program was funded by cash on hand, net cash flow from operations and borrowings under our Revolving Credit Facility and the Notes.
-Our capital expenditure budget for 2014 is discussed above under the heading "2014 Operation Plan."
+During 2014, our acreage and development expenditures included approximately \$479.5 million of drilling, completion and capitalized workover costs, \$0.9 million related to asset retirement obligations, \$2.2 million of capitalized internal costs and \$4.4 million of capitalized interest.
+Also in 2014, approximately \$49.9 million was expended on acreage and other expenditures in the Williston Basin.
+Our 2014 capital program was funded by cash on hand, net cash flow from operations and borrowings under our Revolving Credit Facility and the Notes.
+Our capital expenditure budget for 2015 is discussed above under the heading "2015 Operation Plan."

 Development and acreage activities are highly discretionary, and, for the near term, we expect such activities to be maintained at levels we can fund through internal cash flow and borrowing under our Revolving Credit Facility.
-To the extent capital requirements exceed internal cash flow and borrowing capacity under our Revolving Credit Facility, debt may be issued to fund these requirements.
+To the extent capital requirements exceed internal cash flow and borrowing capacity under our Revolving Credit Facility, additional financings from the capital markets may be pursued to fund these requirements.
 We monitor our capital expenditures on a regular basis, adjusting the amount up or down and also between our projects, depending on commodity prices, cash flow and projected returns.
 Also, our obligations may change due to acquisitions, divestitures and continued growth.
 Our future success in growing proved reserves and production may be dependent on our ability to access outside sources of capital.
 If internally generated cash flow and borrowing capacity is not available under our Revolving Credit Facility, we may issue additional shares of stock, subordinated notes or other debt securities to fund capital expenditures, acquisitions, extend maturities or to repay debt.